furre-dev/convini-backend/README.md

 #### Success (200 OK)

-When the request is successful, the API will return a JSON response with the generated bundle name.
+When the request is successful, the API will return a JSON response with the generated bundle.

 Example response: